How Does a Cat Bib Work

 Image: flickr.com

-If your cat goes outdoors often and catches birds, then you may have heard of the Cat Bib, which is an alternative to bells which you can now purchase online and in many countries.
+If your cat goes outdoors often and catches birds, then you may have heard of the Cat Bib, which is an alternative to bells that you can now purchase online and in many countries.

-With controversy on whether cats should wear bells on their collars or not, many owners who are worried about the Wildlife in their surrounding area want to find other methods to refrain cats from catching birds.
+With controversy on whether cats should wear bells on their collars or not, many owners who are worried about the wildlife in their surrounding area want to find other methods to prevent cats from catching birds.
 Though it may seem like a solution, at OneHowTo we'd like to show you how a cat bib works, so you can make a decision on whether this method is the best for your cat's hunting habit.

 How does a cat bib work?

 Its inventors claim it does not interfere with their daily activity, which is why a cat owner can choose to only put it on when the cat goes outdoors or leave it on 24/7.
+Moreover, the bib is designed to be lightweight and comfortable, ensuring that it does not hinder the cat's movement or grooming habits.

 Pros of a cat bib